Package 'osmextract'

 force_download

-Should the .osm.pbf file be updated if it has already been downloaded?
+Should the .osm.pbf file be updated even if it has already been downloaded?
 FALSE by default.
 This parameter is used to update old .osm.pbf files.

 max_file_size